Phil Gramm: 2016 Republican presidential primary

 After the Iowa Caucus, Gramm referred to the 2016 presidential election cycle as "scary".
 He said of Donald Trump, "I'll have to admit I don't find Trump much more reassuring" than Hillary Clinton or Bernie Sanders "in terms of economic policy", but did not believe Trump would be the nominee.
 Gramm endorsed U.S. Senator Marco Rubio in the 2016 Republican presidential primary stating: "He's the best prepared on national security.
 He can win the general election."
-Upon Rubio's withdrawal from the race, Gramm endorsed Ted Cruz, calling him "a fearless leader and fighter for conservatives all over the country".
+Upon Rubio's withdrawal from the race, Gramm endorsed fellow Texan Ted Cruz, calling him "a fearless leader and fighter for conservatives all over the country".

 Personal life

 Gramm lives in Helotes, Texas.
-He is married to Wendy Lee Gramm, a native of Hawaii, who is associated with George Mason University's Mercatus Center in Virginia.
+He is married to Wendy Lee Gramm, a native of Hawaii, who is associated with George Mason University's Mercatus Center in Virginia, and is known for being involved in Enron scandal.
 They have two sons: Marshall Gramm, a professor of economics at Rhodes College in Memphis, Tennessee, and Jeff Gramm, a money manager, author, and previously a musician in the indie pop band Aden.
+Gramm is an Episcopalian.

 After the 1999 Aggie Bonfire collapse, Gramm offered the F-16 flyover reserved for his future funeral as a U.S. senator to be given instead to the Texas A&M community.
 The offer was accepted and a memorial flyover for the 12 killed was flown at a Texas A&M football game on November 26, 1999.